 No one wants to go bankrupt, but when you get in over your head and can’t see a way out, sometimes there is no choice.
 Bankruptcy is a process where the federal courts allow you to reduce or eliminate your personal or business debts.
-However, filing for bankruptcy can have long term effects on your credit report and many people don’t really understand how Bankruptcy works.
+However, filing for bankruptcy can have long-term effects on your credit report and many people don’t really understand how bankruptcy works

-What is Bankruptcy and How Does It Work?
+What is Bankruptcy, and How Does It Work?

 The first item is you must prove unequivocally that you cannot repay your debts.
 You may also have to complete credit counseling with a government-appointed credit counselor.
 During this part of the process, you might find alternatives to bankruptcy, and the counselor will help you work out a personal budget plan to repay your debts.

 The next step in the process is to decide which type of bankruptcy to file.
 You can choose Chapter 7 or Chapter 13.
 Both types will help you avoid foreclosure, eliminate your debts, and stop debt collection, wage garnishments, and utility shut-offs, but there are some differences too.

 The proceeds of the sale go to paying back your creditors, and the rest of the debt is discharged.
-The negative impact of filing for Chapter 7 is immense as it stays on consumers' credit reports for 10 years.
-Plus, if you get into trouble again, you cannot file for Chapter 7 again for eight years.
+The negative impact of filing for Chapter 7 is immense as it stays on consumers' credit reports for 10 years under the Fair Credit Reporting Act (FCRA).

 What is the Effect on Your Credit?

 There are a lot of negative consequences of filing for bankruptcy.
 With Chapter 7, you can lose your house, your cars, jewelry, and other family heirlooms.
 Plus, Chapter 7 stays on your credit report for ten years!

 What Will the Credit Score Be After Chapter 7?